zowe/docs-site/docs/user-guide/configure-zos-system.md

 ### Using RACF

-If you use RAFC, verify and update permission in the `FACILITY` class.
+If you use RACF, verify and update permission in the `FACILITY` class.

 **Follow these steps:**